 Living in Spain After Brexit: What You Need to Know

-On the 1st January 2021, the UK officially left the EU.
-We now know that this means that Britons hoping to buy property in Spain are only entitled to remain in the country for 90 days out of every 180-day period unless they secure a visa.
+The first and most obvious change is that Britons hoping to buy property in Spain are only entitled to remain in the country for 90 days out of every 180-day period unless they secure a visa.
 Whilst this might make living in Spain trickier than it was in the pre-Brexit world, it doesn’t make it impossible.
-There remains a host of visa options available for Britons in Spain, including the golden visa, student visas, and the non-lucrative visa.
-Spain is still very much open, and ready to welcome Britons to the country.
+There remains a host of visa options available for Britons in Spain.

 But Brexit has left Brits with many questions: How will Brexit impact those Brits currently living in Spain, travelling to Spain regularly to stay in their holiday home, letting holiday homes, or planning to buy a property in Spain in the future?
 Here we will outline the latest information about how living in Spain after Brexit is different, and how the shift may (or may not) impact on your way of life: